objkt-com/bootloader-monorepo/frontend/README.md

-# svgKT - On-chain SVG Generator Platform
+# bootloader - On-chain Generative Art Platform

-A minimalist web interface for the svgKT smart contract that allows users to create, edit, and mint generative SVG art on the Tezos blockchain.
+A minimalist web interface for the bootloader smart contract that allows users to create, edit, and mint generative SVG art on the Tezos blockchain.

 ## Features